 Employers: Choosing a Recruitment Agency

-When it comes to something as personal and emotive as recruitment, ethics, service, value for money and professionalism all have to be top of the agenda.
+When it comes to something as personal and emotive as recruitment, ethics, service, value for money and professionalism all have to be high on the agenda.
 Choosing the right recruiting partner is mutually cost and time effective and makes recruitment a more palatable experience.
 Getting it wrong is a waste of time, resources and funds.

 Success and failure is a mutual responsibility between the employer and the agent.
-For example, have you ever declined to meet the supplier?
+For example, as the employer have you ever declined to meet the recruitment consultant?
 How often do you pass a vacancy to multiple agencies hoping they will all race against the clock and give you the perfect candidates?
 Have you ever been delighted at agreeing the lowest fee, and then wondered why you got the minimum service to match it?

 Here are some key considerations to think about before you appoint an agency:-

 - Mass market or High Street suppliers may mean brand recognition and a cheaper invoice.
 However, high street can sometimes be sales driven, impersonal and lacking in service, sector and job knowledge and HR support.
-Your account will be one of a great many.
+Your account will be one of many.
 Specialist and independent agencies will compete and even undercut the bigger names.
-They will cherish your business and give you priority to ensure you come back only to them the next time too.
+A good recruitment consultant will cherish your business and give you priority to ensure you come back only to them the next time too.

 - Never ‘scatter gun’ the job to multiple agents.
 They will offer the best candidate to the client who pays the biggest fee or provides the most volume in terms of work.

-- Go Local.
-Use an agent that knows your market in your area.
+- Use an agent that knows your market in your area.

-- Meet the consultant in person, tell them all you can before they get in touch with the candidates.
-Do you really want someone you’ve never met acting on your behalf?
+- Speak to the recruitment consultant at length, tell them all you can before they get in touch with potential candidates.
+Do you really want someone you’ve little engagment with acting on your behalf?

 - Negotiate but remember rates that are cheap will be cheap for a reason.